-Like most entrepreneurs I have a type A personality and want to be involved in every aspect of my company, diving into the trenches with my team, working with clients, producing designs and tweaking code.
+Like most entrepreneurs I have a Type-A personality and want to be involved in every aspect of my company, diving into the trenches with my team, working with clients, producing designs and tweaking code.
 While this may have solved some short term problems (ie: not needing to hire another designer), it also hindered me from growing the company.

-With Proposify, even though I’m still heavily involved day-to-day operations, I force myself to step back on regular basis and work on the business itself.
+With Proposify, even though I’m still heavily involved in day-to-day operations, I force myself to step back on a regular basis and work on the business itself.
 Here are some tips to help you come up for air and do the same, even if you only have a small team.